shenzheyuan2020/EvaluationMaster/README.md

 - **User Interface**: Offers a PyQt-based graphical user interface, easy to operate and visualize data.

 ## Updated notice （20240603）
 We discovered that Karmadock's code had been updated since our initial tests, particularly regarding execution scripts.
-To ensure smooth execution for the user, it was necessary to replace one of these scripts
+To ensure smooth execution for the user.
+It is necessary to replace a script in the substitude folder with one in the same path as karmadock.

 ## Installation Steps